ShortArrow/PSCMB/README.md

 Create multiple 7zip files from multiple files with a password.

-### Copy filenames to clipboard
+### Copy names of files or folders to clipboard

-Copy multiple filenames to the clipboard.
-Great for pasting a list of files into Excel, Google Sheets, etc.
+Copy multiple names of selected files or folders to the clipboard.
+Great for pasting a list into Excel, Google spread sheets, etc.

 ## Requirement